cdhigh/KindleEar/docs/English/deployment.md

 sudo docker compose -f docker-compose-nignx.yml up -d
 ```

-If HTTPS for nginx is needed, copy the SSL certificate fullchain.pem/privkey.pem to the data directory, and uncomment the corresponding lines in default.conf/docker-compose-nginx.yml.
+If HTTPS for Nginx is needed, copy the SSL certificate fullchain.pem/privkey.pem to the data directory, and uncomment the corresponding lines in default.conf/docker-compose-nginx.yml.

-5. Method for Updating Using Docker Compose
+4. Method for Updating Using Docker Compose

 ```bash
 sudo docker compose pull